Hidden-Histories/Public-Resources/documentation/UsingPorPOIseAR-vos.md

   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).

-- **Geolocative AR (in both the AR-vos app and the ARpoise app)** is a simpler technology that uses the GPS coordinates of the augments as the sole way to determine whether and where an augment is viewable.
-Due to the imprecision of civilian GPS systems in smartphones, the location and orientation of the augments can vary by +/- 20 meters.
-The AR-vos app can do geolocative AR as well as image trigger and SLAM.
-The ARpoise app can only do geolocative AR, but runs on a very large variety of older smartphones.
-We expect to merge the two client apps soon, as the older smartphones become defunct.

 - **Geofencing:** all these forms of AR can be restricted to a certain area if desired.
-Therefore both the ARpoise app and the AR-vos app always check your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
+Just like the ARpoise app, the AR-vos app always checks your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
 If there are you will see them; if there are none, a default layer will be shown to you.
-We will change this default layer periodically.
+(Note that we will change this default layer periodically.)

 ## Overview